mottalrd/vim/cheatsheet.md

 # Move around
-* w - move ahead by word
+* w / W - jump by start of words/with punctuation
+* e / E - jump to end of words/with punctuation
-* b - move back by word
+* b / B - jump backward by words/with punctuation
+* 0 - (zero) start of line
+* ^ - first non-blank character of line
-* gg - move to top of file
+* $ - end of line
-* :[n] - move to line n
+* G - Go to end of file
-* :$ - go to last line
+* [n]gg - Go to beginning of file (or line n)
+Note: Prefix a cursor movement command with a number to repeat it.
+For example, 4j moves down 4 lines.

 # Insert character
-* i/I - start insert mode at cursor or beginning of line.
+* i/I - start insert mode at cursor/beginning of line.
-* a/A - append after the cursor or at the end of the line.
+* a/A - append after the cursor/at the end of the line.
-* o/O - open (append) blank line below or above current line (no need to press return)
+* o/O - open (append) blank line below/above current line (no need to press return)
 * ea - append at end of word
-* r/R - replace one or multiple chars
+* r/R - replace one/multiple chars

 # Windows movements
 * ctrl-w <direction> - Go to the other tab